yagamidev/dit-swap/doc/README.md

 Intro
 -----
-Peercoin is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient crypto-currency.
+Ditcoin is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient crypto-currency.
 Built on the foundation of Bitcoin, innovations such as proof-of-stake help further advance the field of crypto-currency.